Ship-of-Agony/KlippShell4Creality/README.md

 ### 🖼️ Picture-in-Picture (PiP) & Companion Mode
 * **True Native Picture-in-Picture (PiP):** Monitor your print progress via a floating overlay (complete with real-time `tvPipProgress` state tracking) while running other apps on your TV or mobile platform.
 * **Automated ADB Restriction Bypass:** Need to unlock advanced permissions like PiP or Overlays on restricted TV platforms?
-You can use our official desktop automation companion tool, the [KlippShell Helper](https://github.com/Ship-of-Agony/KlippShell-Helper), to configure your TV in seconds.
+You can use our official desktop automation companion tool, the **[KlippShell Helper](https://github.com/Ship-of-Agony/KlippShell-Helper)**, to configure your TV in seconds.
 * **Auto-Discovery Companion Mode (Master/Slave):** Seamlessly use your smartphone as a remote control for your Android TV dashboard.
 A background subnet scanner (port 9999) instantly discovers the TV Master, establishes a smart TCP handshake, and synchronizes the active printer profile without manual IP entry.

 ### 🔧 Printer Management & Visualization